eakneller/ipatoolkit3D/README.md

 Defining Inputs and Executing IPAtoolkit3D
 -------------------------------------------------------------------------------
-Input, output and Python execution can be managed via the macro-enabled workbook IPAtoolkit3D_1.0.xlsm that uses simple VBA scripts to export and import input files.
+Input, output and Python execution can be managed via the macro-enabled workbook IPAtoolkit3D_1.0.xlsm that uses VBA scripts to export and import input files.

 Input files include CSV files (.csv), Zmaps and ASCII polygon files (.poly) that